marcysutton/testing-accessibility-demos/workshop3-semantics-aria/exercise1-headings-landmarks/README.md

 ## Exercise: Build the listing detail page template with semantics and heading structure

-Using the completed `page-listing-detail.jsx` file in `exercise1-headings-landmarks` as a reference, build the Page Listing Detail template in `components` for a campground using semantic landmarks and headings.
+Using the completed `page-listing-detail.js` file in `exercise1-headings-landmarks` as a reference, build the Page Listing Detail template in `components` for a campground using semantic landmarks and headings.